 Dependencies

-To use this parameter, set the Parameterize by parameters to Load-dependent Magic Formula coefficients and tick the checkbox Enable scaling coefficients.
+To use this parameter, set for the parameter Parameterize by meaning Load-dependent Magic Formula coefficients and check the box Enable scaling coefficients.

 Default value